 Over the next 5 years, Guild Living plans to deliver over 3,000 new homes with our partners, Legal & General.
 Responding to our ageing population and urbanisation needs, we will work with a team of global experts in design, development and wellbeing to deliver a new class of urban retirement community across the UK’s towns and cities.
 Our communities will be situated in vibrant urban environments.
 We will combine beautiful architecture and interiors with groundbreaking and academically-accredited wellness programmes – to enable and enrich an independent, active later life.

 Leading an active later life is concerned with much more than just physical fitness, but it is also about social and mental activation as well.
 Loneliness is described by medical professionals as a “silent epidemic” and has profound medical implications.
 In England, more than 2 million people over the age of 75 live alone and more than a million older people say they go for a month without speaking to a friend, family member or neighbour.
-Social isolation is prolific, particularly among the older generation, despite our towns and cities being full of people.
+Social isolation is prolific, particularly among this generation, despite our towns and cities being full of people.

 We are launching with two sites.
 The first is a 2.6-acre site in Epsom and a second 4.5-acre site is located on the riverside in Bath city centre.
 Our communities will be innovatively designed, and master-planned.
 Made up of around 200 apartments, they will include a restaurant, a physiotherapy gym and pool, consultant rooms for GP surgeries, a children’s nursery and retail space for local businesses – all of which will be open to the community.
 Our members will live independently but have the choice of flexible and supportive care if needed.
 Our Epsom site will include keyworker units and transitional care suites, available to the NHS as and when required.